nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 is also permitted to include other paths that will never *actually* occur in practice.)

-Once we have extended the CFG, we can handle map every reference to a named region like `'a` as being the set of nodes that begins with START and includes the end point of `'a`, but excludes the end points of every other region `'x`, unless `'a: 'x` is known to hold.
+Once we have extended the CFG, we can map every reference to a named region like `'a` as being the set of nodes that begins with START and includes the end point of `'a`, but excludes the end points of every other region `'x`, unless `'a: 'x` is known to hold.
 So, in